isovector/thinking-with-types/prose/computing/1-assoc-tyfams.markdown

-In the name of implementation parsimony, we will say our format types will always be of the form `a :<< ...  :<< "symbol"`---that is to say that they'll always end with a `Symbol`.
+In the name of implementation parsimony, we will say our format types will always be of the form `a :<< ...  :<< "symbol"`---that is to say that they'll always end with a `kind:Symbol`.
 Such a simplification gives us a convenient base case for the structural recursion we want to build.

 Structural recursion refers to the technique of